Philip James Ayres: Education

 Ayres was born in Lobethal, South Australia.
+He was of German and Anglo-Scottish cultural heritage.
 He attended Adelaide Boys High School and the University of Adelaide (PhD 1971).
 He taught at the University of Adelaide, Monash University (1972 to 2006), Vassar College and Boston University.

 Academic work

 Ayres' biography subjects included Malcolm Fraser, Douglas Mawson, former Australian Chief Justice Sir Owen Dixon, Sydney's late-19th-century, early-20th-century Catholic Archbishop Patrick Francis Moran and Sir Ninian Stephen (who had been Australia's Governor-General for most of the 1980s).
 His last book, a collection of biographical vignettes built around personal one-on-one encounters with numerous internationally significant people quite aside from the subjects of his biographies, was Private Encounters in the Public World.

 His literary-historical books include Classical Culture and the Idea of Rome in Eighteenth-Century England.
 According to WorldCat, the book is held in 398 libraries.
 He was the editor of the two-volume Clarendon Press edition of Shaftesbury's Characteristicks.

 The British Law Quarterly Review described his Owen Dixon as a "conspicuous success" in marrying "distinguished scholarship and narrative skills", while the Australian Law Journal devoted a 14-page section to complimentary analyses of the same book.
 Fortunate Voyager, the account of Sir Ninian Stephen's life, displays similar research and narrative methodologies.
 The other biographies have also received generally excellent reviews in the relevant professional journals, although the author has been chastised by one (clerical) critic for declining to moralise his avowedly non-moral and objectivist presentation of character.